-- There's a third type of person, of course, who isn't in Jesus' story. - That third person says what they are going to do and then actually does what they said they would do. - That's the type of person who Jesus is. - Not only does Jesus use words to teach about God, but his actions teach about God, too, because his actions match his words. - Jesus is the person who says, "I will go out and do work in the field" and then goes and works in the field. - He's the one who says, "I'll catch the ball" and then he actually catches it.

-- In fact, a lot of times, Jesus' actions help make his words make more sense. - Which is why, when Jesus invites us to listen to him and follow him, we know that we can trust that he means the words he is telling us. - And that's the Good News for today.
-Let's pray. - This is a repeat-after-me prayer.
+- There's a third type of person, of course, who isn't in Jesus' story. - That third person says what they are going to do and then actually does what they said they would do. - That's the type of person who Jesus is. - Not only does Jesus use words to teach about God, but his actions teach about God, too, because his actions match his words. - Jesus is the person who says, "I will go out and do work in the field" and then goes and works in the field. - He's the one who says, "I'll do my best to catch the ball" and then he does his best to catch the ball. - A lot of times, Jesus' actions help make his words make more sense. - Which is why, when Jesus invites us to listen to him and follow him, we know that we can trust that he means the words he is telling us. - And that's the Good News for today. - Let's pray.
+This is a repeat-after-me prayer.